Meriipu/multicorrupt64/README.md

 # multicorrupt64
 terminal7 several times at once

-Take a .n64 rom and make several corrupted roms.
-Launch them all at once and cascade the windows evenly out Makes finding interesting byte regions inside rom easier.
+Take a .n64 rom and make several corrupted roms.\n Launch them all at once and cascade the windows evenly out Makes finding interesting byte regions inside rom easier.